AppalachianMounta1n/Rustbolge/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

-## Description
-Rustbolge aims to be a complete transpiler for converting Rust code into the equivalent Malbolge code.